Mastering Lockout/Tagout Procedures for Complex Systems

 - Multiple employers: Coordination is required between site employees and outside contractors.

-- Multiple disconnecting means: When several circuit breakers or disconnects must be operated to isolate the equipment.
+- Multiple disconnecting means: When several circuit breakers, switches, or disconnects must be operated to isolate the equipment.

 - Particular sequences: A specific order of operations is necessary for safe shutdown or start-up.

-- Extended work periods: When a job spans more than one shift, requiring a formal shift change lockout protocol.
+- Extended work periods: When a job spans more than one shift, requiring written procedures for transfer of lockout responsibility during shift changes.

 If any of these conditions apply, a simple, individual lockout is insufficient.
-A formal, written LOTO procedure must be developed and executed by a designated person in charge, often called the primary authorized employee, who is accountable for the group’s safety.
+A formal, written LOTO procedure should be developed and executed by a designated authorized employee (often called the coordinator) who is accountable for the group’s safety.
+OSHA requires procedures that ensure each authorized employee applies and removes their own protective devices and provides for orderly transfer of responsibility when needed.
 This elevated requirement is a key component of modern electrical safety-related work practices.

 Key Elements of a Complex LOTO Program: NFPA 70E and OSHA

-Both OSHA 1910.147 and NFPA 70E provide the framework for controlling hazardous energy, with NFPA 70E offering more detailed guidance for electrical-specific scenarios, including the concept of complex LOTO.
+Both OSHA 1910.147 and NFPA 70E provide the framework for controlling hazardous energy.
+OSHA is the regulatory standard for lockout/tagout; NFPA 70E adds electrical-specific guidance, including recommended practices for planning, PPE, and voltage verification.
 A compliant complex LOTO program must incorporate several critical elements to ensure the safety of every journeyman electrician and master electrician involved.

 Written LOTO Procedures and Planning

 The cornerstone of any complex lockout/tagout is a written plan of execution.
 This document is more than a checklist; it’s a detailed road map for de-energization.
-It must identify all energy sources, the specific steps and sequence for isolation, the method for dissipating any stored electrical energy (like in capacitors or VFDs), and the process for verification.
+It must identify all energy sources, the specific steps and sequence for isolation, the method for dissipating any stored electrical energy (like capacitors or VFDs), and the process for verification.
 This plan ensures that nothing is missed, especially in a lockout/tagout for interconnected systems where one machine’s power can feedback from another.
-The plan must be communicated to every person involved in the job.
+The plan must be communicated to every person involved in the job and be available for review by those performing the work.

 The Role of the Primary Authorized Employee